neilblom/wordlist-writer/docs/Data_Sources.md

 - Clearly organized

 As new lists are added or refined, this file should be updated to reflect the current sources.

-Tell me which one you want next, Neil.